jchrom/trelloR/README.md

 ## Handling large requests a.k.a. *paging*

-Trello limits the number of results of a single request to 1000 (which corresponds to 1000 rows in the resulting `data.frame`).
+No request can return more than 1000 results.
 This may not be sufficient when requesting larger amounts of data, e.g. all the actions related to a board ID.

 To get more than 1000 results, you need to break down your request into several separate requests, each retrieving no more than 1000 results.
-This is called "paging", and `trellor` will do that for you without a hassle.
-To use paging, set `paging = TRUE`.
-This will make `trellor` retrieve **all** the results for given request, i.e. as many pages as needed.
-It will then return a `data.frame` with combined results.
+This is called "paging".

+Paging with `trellor` is hassle-free.
+Set `paging = TRUE` and `trellor` will retrieve as many pages as needed, i.e. all the results for given request.
+Pages can be retrieved as a single combined `data.frame` (default) or list.
+The latter might be useful as a workaround in the rare case `jsonlite::fromJSON` produces a botched `data.frame` that makes `httr::bind_rows` fail.
+You can then look up the misfit column and correct it manually, and proceed with `dplyr::bind_rows` yourself.

 ```{r, eval=FALSE, include=TRUE}
 my_boards  = get_my_boards(my_token)